vojtajina/grunt-bump/CONTRIBUTING.md

 * don't capitalize first letter
 * no dot (.) at the end

-###Body
+### Body
-Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes" The body should include the motivation for the change and contrast this with previous behavior.
+Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes."
+The body should include the motivation for the change and contrast this with previous behavior.

-###Footer
+### Footer
 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.